 As time has moved on, and perhaps their finances have increased (due to the cost of living crisis) and house prices have risen, many in this situation may find that they are unable to borrow enough money to buy another property and are stuck in their current deal.
 Hence they are often called mortgage prisoners.

 How you could escape

-At EFS we are well aware of the predicament and whilst individual lenders may be willing to help, it’s often worth considering as many options as possible.
-At EFS we can review your individual circumstances and then access a wide range of products before recommending suitable lenders.
+At Embrace we are well aware of the predicament and whilst individual lenders may be willing to help, it’s often worth considering as many options as possible.
+At Embrace, we can review your individual circumstances and then access a wide range of products before recommending suitable lenders.
 This could include specialist lenders who may be more willing to handle complex cases and who, with our support, will be more willing to lend.

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 Your initial mortgage appointment is without obligation.
 We normally charge a fee for our services; however, it is payable only on the submission of your mortgage application.
 The fee will depend on your circumstances but our standard fee is £549.
 Complex cases usually attract a higher fee.
 We will discuss and agree the fee with you prior to submitting any mortgage application.

 Please be aware that the information provided within these archives has been pre-published, as of the date published on each article.
 The information contained within, including references to taxation, legislation, regulation, or any other issues or concerns may no longer apply.